-Damp in your home can lead to the growth of mould and mildew, and these need to be treated differently to remove them effectively
+Damp in your home can lead to problems with mould and mildew growing on walls and ceilings, and these need to be treated differently to remove them effectively

 Mould is usually fuzzy or slimy in appearance.
 It appears as irregularly shaped spots that can have different colours – blue, green, yellow, brown, grey, black, or white.
 If it is left untreated, surfaces that are covered in mould will begin to rot.